-Ensuring School Safety: A Spring 2018 Update
+Ensuring School Safety: An Update

 The safety and well-being of our students, faculty, and staff is the most important priority at New Hartford Central School District.
 We always stand ready to take all necessary measures in addressing potential and actual threats to our school community.